 The first step to protecting yourself against unscrupulous employers is to record every detail of your employment.
 Relevant information would include your agreed work hours and the regular rate for your labor.
 Noting the workweek method and how the overtime hours work is also wise.

 Furthermore, it would help to document your actual payment in case an issue comes up.
 For example, reconcile your work hours with how much your employer is paying you.
 Consistent documentation such as this will help you notice any illegal deductions early.
-Then you can decide on whether or not you’re calling an unpaid wage attorney.
+Then you can decide on whether or not you’re calling an unpaid wages lawyer.

-Columbus, Ohio Unpaid Wage Attorneys Want To Help You
+Columbus Unpaid Wages Attorneys Want To Help You

 Performing your job duty and not receiving your hourly rate and other additional expenses can be painful.
 Firstly, it causes you financial pain and emotional suffering because that’s oppression.
 So, it’s excellent news that FLSA Rules and Ohio work hour laws protect Columbus workers from such occurrences.